? Lexical comparison in eLinguistics.net

 • They must have kept a good semantic stability over the years – which is very rare, as words change their meaning overtime ("semantic shift").

-• They must have not been subject to borrowing as such cases would lead to overestimate language proximity between not related languages.
+• They must not have been subject to borrowing as such cases would lead to overestimate language proximity between not related languages.

 • Their erosion must have been as limited as possible.

 The 18 words used in this study have been chosen among words which are often in use in comparative linguistics studies.
-The words combination delivering the best results with this methodology when compared with results from other studies have been kept.
+The word combination delivering the best results with this methodology when compared with results from other studies have been kept.
 For comparisons, only lexical morphemes are relevant - grammatical elements like nominative marks (eg. Latin, Hittite, Lithuanian, Gothic "s" desinences) or infinitive marks of verbs (Germanic "n", Slavic "t", Romance "r",...) are not taken into account and ignored in the cognate scoring during lexical comparison.

 word Comments